andre-reyes/Network-Design/Phase_1/DesignFile.md

 ![client.png](images/client.png "Client Function")
 * The client function is similar to the server function but does so in the opposite order.
 * After the client socket is made, it waits for user input, once user input is found, it sends the data through the assigned address and port for the server socket
-* it then listens to a response from the server, once a response is heard it isn't the quit value, it outputs a string with the echo/info
+* it then listens to a response from the server, once a response is heard and isn't the quit value, it outputs a string with the echo/info
 ![initiateMain.png](images/initiateMain.png "Initiate main")
 * This if statement at the end of the file ensures that main() is run and is needed to run script directly.